skippyr/dragon_byte/README.md

 				</pre></code>
 				<p>In CSS, you can not define a cursor property to the <code>body</code> element.</p>
 				<p>The variables available are the ones shown in the preview table in the start of this document, but you can also read them in the file you imported.</p>
+				<p>As you will be embedding my project into yours, you will need to refer to its license.
+For that, please refer to the License section.</p>
 			</ul>
 	<h2>Issues And Contributions</h2>
 		<p>Learn how to report issues, questions and ideas and how to contribute to this project by reading its <a href="https://skippyr.github.io/materials/pages/contributions_guideline.html">contributions guideline</a>.</p>